rc-bandit4461/flutterApp/README.md

 - a drawer
 - a QR code scanner
 - text rcognition using firebase
-- Image search using Unsplash API
+- Image search using Pixabay API
 - Weather forecast
 - A little quiz game
   A new Flutter project.